2016 BJS Instructions to Authors

 All authors must provide details of financial interests (including employment, significant share ownership, patent rights, consultancy, research funding, speaker’s fees) in a company or institution that might benefit from the publication of the submitted article.
 In addition, authors must provide details of any other potential competing interests that readers or editors might consider relevant to their publication (for example, political, intellectual, or religious interests).

 d) Research and publication misconduct

 BJS adheres to COPE guidelines2 and will pursue cases of suspected research and publication misconduct (including falsification, fabrication, plagiarism, inappropriate image manipulation, redundant publication and authorship misdemeanours).
-In such cases, BJS will follow the processes set out in the COPE flowcharts12.
-Authors found guilty of misconduct can expect their behaviour to be reported to the head of the relevant institution, and details of the case may be highlighted in the pages of the journal13.
-If you have concerns regarding the legitimacy of an article published in BJS , please write to the Chief Editor at email@example.com.
+In such cases, BJS will follow the processes set out in the COPE flowcharts22.
+Authors found guilty of misconduct can expect their behaviour to be reported to the head of the relevant institution, and details of the case may be highlighted in the pages of the journal23.
+If you have concerns regarding the legitimacy of an article published in BJS, please write to the Chief Editor at firstname.lastname@example.org.

 e) Research or publication funding